theme-suka/docs/source/en/config.md

 ## entry_excerpt

-You should always use `<!-- more -->` to cut your post more accurately.
+It's recommended to use `<!-- more -->` to cut your post more accurately at any time.
 If you don't have `<!-- more -->` in some posts the home page outputs the character length of the digest you configured here.

 ## expire

-When you set it true, visitor can see some notify like `This article was last updated on %s days ago, and the information described in the article may have changed.` at the end of your post which hasn't been modified for more than 90 days.
+When you set it true, visitor can see some notification like `This article was last updated on %s days ago, and the information described in the article may have changed.` at the end of your post which hasn't been modified for more than 90 days.

 ## share